draman07/open_field_flow/README.md

   * Open Field Flow contains features which I did not see in pixflow, such as user interaction and customization of vector field parameters.
-These might be original contributions to the underlying concept, but I don't know, since I have no access to pixflow's implementation (I just saw the resulting animation in the exposition).
+These might be original contributions to the underlying concept, but I don't know, since I have no access to pixflow's implementation (I just saw the resulting animation at the exhibition).
   * Owing to my original objective, the implementation is quite modular and easily extensible.
 Particles and vectors, for example, are just sub-classes of a more general agent.
 In fact, I did a number of experiments in this manner, but since they were all conceptually half-baked, I did not include them in this release.
 The hard part